Athletics at the 1997 National Games of China: 400 m

+The 400m was held from 17–18 October.

 The final was won by Liaoning 17-year-old Li Jing in an astonishing time of 50.01 seconds.
 She beat Grit Breuer's world youth record of 50.48 seconds set in 1989 in the process.

 Guangdong Du Xiujie and Shandong Chen Yuxiang finished respectively second and third.

 Zhang Hengyun, from Jiangsu, who had finished second in the event four years before; crossed the line in fourth place, recording despite all a new personal best.